kelvin110503/SRE/Part2/SRS.md

 - **Rationale**: Ensures data integrity, reliability, and consistency.
 - **Acceptance Criteria**: Database setup and testing confirm compliance with ACID principles.

+**3.6.9 REQ_D009: Third-Party API Reliability (for Class Schedule & News Feed)**
+- **Description**: The system shall rely on stable, documented, and officially authorized APIs for class schedule and news feed integration, with clear error-handling for service downtime.
+- **Constraint Type**: Integration
+- **Rationale**: Ensures reliability of timetable/news functions even if external services are temporarily unavailable.
+- **Acceptance Criteria**: The app notifies users if class/news data cannot be fetched, and logs errors for troubleshooting.

+**3.6.10 REQ_D010: User Notification Preferences Security**
+- **Description**: All user notification filter preferences and settings must be securely stored, encrypted at rest, and protected against unauthorized access or tampering.
+- **Constraint Type**: Security/Privacy
+- **Rationale**: Prevents data leaks or manipulation of user-specific notification settings.
+- **Acceptance Criteria**: Security audit confirms that preferences are properly encrypted and only accessible to the owning user.

+**3.6.11 REQ_D011: Notification Delivery Platform Compliance**
+- **Description**: Any third-party notification delivery service used must comply with PDPA and university privacy policies, ensuring no personal data is processed outside approved jurisdictions.
+- **Constraint Type**: Regulatory/Operational
+- **Rationale**: Maintains data privacy and legal compliance for notification-related integrations.
+- **Acceptance Criteria**: Service provider contracts reviewed and approved by university IT/security office.

+**3.6.12 REQ_D012: Real-Time Suggestion Accuracy**
+- **Description**: Smart suggestions and context-aware alerts must be based only on user-authorized data, and the logic must allow users to opt out of such features at any time.
+- **Constraint Type**: User Control/Privacy
+- **Rationale**: Respects user consent and avoids misuse of location, timetable, or behavior data.
+- **Acceptance Criteria**: Usability testing confirms opt-out/disable feature works as intended.

+**3.6.13 REQ_D013: Notification Batching Logic**
+- **Description**: The notification batching and fatigue prevention logic must be modular, easily updated, and support configuration by system administrators without redeployment.
+- **Constraint Type**: Maintainability/Implementation
+- **Rationale**: Allows fast tuning of batching rules and notification limits as user needs change.
+- **Acceptance Criteria**: Admins can update batching settings through config files or admin panel; no code change required.

 ## 3.7 Software System Attributes